 Based on the way the technology works, when the antenna picks up a cellular signal, it can help increase your upload speeds (e.g., when your computer is sending information out, like when you’re sending an email or your audio and video is sent through Zoom) through your mobile router, but it may not help or can even reduce your download speeds (i.e., when your computer is receiving information, like when you’re trying to open a document or stream Netflix).

-In terms of data plans, you can purchase a monthly data plan from any of the main carriers for a variety of budgets and needs- Justin and I have a 100 GB/month plan from T-Mobile for $50 per month and, until very recently, also had an unlimited AT&T plan for $75 a month (while AT&T’s coverage is admittedly pretty awesome, we’ve routinely had problems with their customer service, which ultimately led us to canceling our plan).
+In terms of data plans, you can purchase a monthly data plan from any of the main carriers for a variety of budgets and needs- Justin and I have used a 100 GB/month plan from T-Mobile for $50 per month and an unlimited AT&T plan for $75 a month.
+As an aside, while AT&T’s coverage is admittedly pretty awesome, we’ve routinely had problems with their customer service, which ultimately led us to canceling our plan.

-If you’re planning on living and working on the road full-time, I strongly recommend getting two data plans- between two networks, you’ll have a much better chance of getting a usable signal at whatever campsite you’re visiting, and redundancy is key in case something goes wrong with one of the networks, especially for something you depend on for your livelihood.
+If you’re planning on living and working on the road full-time and relying on a mobile router, I strongly recommend getting two data plans- between two networks, you’ll have a much better chance of getting a usable signal at whatever campsite you’re visiting, and redundancy is key in case something goes wrong with one of the networks, especially for something you depend on for your livelihood.

 Before you purchase any plans, though, be sure to read the fine print and understand what you’re purchasing- are there activation or cancellation fees?
 Are you paying an introductory rate that will later be increased?
 Is the data throttled at a certain point (looking at you, AT&T)?